 My last resort has been to use a Russian friend of mine’s bank card to book the ticket.
 I flew with Azimuth, a russian low cost airline and booked the ticket on their website directly.
 I also used a VPN to set up my location in Russia but I don’t think it was actually necessary.
 It would’ve worked anyway.

 On arrival in Russia, the immigration woman took so long that the people queueing behind me changed line … I got asked where I was planning on going and how many times I’ve been in Russia – Answer : 7 .
 Which is probably the reason why it took a little while – and she checked if my passport was real with some magnifying lens.
-Nothing unusual for me.
+Nothing unusual for me to be honest.

 She sent me off with a “good luck” and that was all.
 The whole process took 15 minutes at most.